Sunday, December 15, 2024

 From the summer afternoon in 1988 when he overwhelmed Frank Tate for the IBF middleweight belt, the hype around Nunn was palpable.
 Nunn began his career when boxing was hot, when the major television networks were still interested, and HBO was becoming a powerhouse.
 Fighters were getting endorsement deals just like baseball players.
 It was the boxer’s moment; young and upbeat, the photogenic Nunn was fast as lightning and unbelievably smooth for a southpaw.
 Moreover, the media was impatient to fill the vacuum left by the absences of Leonard and Marvelous Marvin Hagler.
 By 1989, it seemed that a new middleweight era was upon us, and Nunn would lead the pack.
 Big money was calling.

 I was surprised to see Nunn’s name on the ballot for this year’s International Boxing Hall of Fame class.
-His name rarely comes up now, so thorough was his fall to earth during the second leg of his career.
+His name rarely comes up now, so complete was his fall to earth during the second leg of his career.
 When he's recalled at all, he's remembered as just another product of that late-1980s era, one of several good boxers who rose to a certain level and then fizzled out.
 But to many observers, Nunn was a master in the making.
 He seemed more earthy than Leonard, more graceful than Hagler, and perfectly tailored to the networks’ idea of a champion.

 Viewed as an athlete, not an animal, Nunn’s appeal was partly because of what he wasn’t.
 The big boxing name in those days was Mike Tyson, but there was a sense that the TV market still hoped for a wholesome character who could be invited into America’s living room.
 Tyson was weird and not likely to last long with his unsavory habits and bad driving record.
 The unspoken mantra seemed to be, Let’s hope this Nunn kid can stay out of trouble and win a bunch of fights.
 For a while, he did exactly that.
 Tate, another bright young fighter, couldn’t last nine rounds in the Nunn whirlwind.
 Rugged Juan Roldan was stopped in eight.
 The stylish Sumbu Kalambay lasted 88 seconds.
 Nunn knocked him cold.
 That was when the media exploded, and the seas seemed to be parting for Nunn, for not even Tyson knocked opponents cold.
 A 12-round majority decision over Iran Barkley was anticlimactic, but Nunn was on a roll.
 He was slick; when he wanted to glide through a round, he was virtually untouchable.
 When he put his punches together, he was sharper than a rooftop sniper.

 By 1991 he’d won 36 in a row and had signed a multi-fight contract with the Mirage Hotel and Casino in Las Vegas.
 The venue hoped to become the game’s new mecca, and it seemed wise to book the game’s hot young star for a long-term engagement, the way they might with Cher or Bette Midler.
 Nunn was 27 and at the height of his powers.
-Then it ended.
-On May 10, 1991, in Davenport, Iowa, Nunn’s hometown of all places, it ended.
+But on May 10, 1991, in Davenport, Iowa, Nunn’s hometown of all places, it ended.
 James Toney landed a left hook in the 11th round and Nunn's heyday was over before his back hit the canvas.

 It was a newsreel knockout; the sort people watch with a sense of shock.
 Yet it was more than a defeat.
 It was a cautionary tale.
 Nunn became the symbol of fame’s fleeting nature.